-When Kindle joins a Wi-Fi network, you will see a Wi-Fi indicator wi-Fi at the top right corner of the screen.
+When Kindle joins a Wi-Fi network, you will see a Wi-Fi indicator Wi-Fi at the top right corner of the screen.

 To join a Wi-Fi network that isn't shown in the list of networks, select "enter other Wi-Fi network."
 Enter the network name and password (if required), and select "submit."
-Press the Symbol key (sym) to enter numbers or symbols not present on the Kindle keyboard.
+Press the Symbol key (symbol key (symbol key)) to enter numbers or symbols not present on the Kindle keyboard.